 In simpler words, put a light coat of oil on a blade and few drops on the pivot to prevent corrosion and rust.

-When it comes to maintaining your knife, keeping it sharp is a priority.
+When it comes to maintaining the that special knife that you will more than likely carry everyday , keeping it sharp is a priority.
 Sharpen it often, because it will be easier to do it again next time and it will always be ready to rock.
 To reprofile steel blade with a dull quality can be very frustrating, so it is essential to keep it sharp.

 Spiff up rusted blades with different methods.
 But, before you do that, make sure to clean the knife first.

 Lightly rusted blade – This rust can come off quickly with the knife cleaner or lubricant and soft rag.